 User experience (UX) analysis measures the interaction a user has with a website.
 This is done using techniques like A/B tests, heat maps, Google Analytics, and UX research among other methods that help to obtain a full picture of what individuals are doing on a site and how to improve any failings through the use of design, copy, marketing, or operational changes.
 Whether it’s determining why your bounce rates might be too high, establishing where the customer’s experience is less than impressive, looking at any barriers to conversion, or where your checkout process may be leaking sales—UX analysis is the gateway to understanding and then resolving these issues.

 Knowing what customers are doing on your website and then evaluating how to make changes based on this data can feel overwhelming given that there are so many considerations at play.
 There’s no need to feel defeated right out of the gate as there are numerous products available designed to support your ability to both gather and act upon the information that comes from the insight you gain from these tools.
 You can start with one area of your site, such as Google Tags, and work towards building an effective strategy and process, and then move towards other strategies once you have a handle on this and have obtained results.

-OSF Digital has developed the only cartridge to facilitate the integration between Google Tag Manager and Salesforce Commerce Cloud.
-Customer BEHAVIOR TRACKER ensures that you are able to understand your customer’s behavior and obtain advanced reporting functionalities to assist you in tracking events that relate to what products customers are viewing on your site and details on their browsing, shopping, and checkout activities.
+OSF Commerce has developed the only LINK cartridge to facilitate the integration between Google Tag Manager and Salesforce Commerce Cloud.
+Customer Behavior Tracker ensures that you are able to understand your customer’s behavior and obtain advanced reporting functionalities to assist you in tracking events that relate to what products customers are viewing on your site and details on their browsing, shopping, and checkout activities.
 All of this data is just waiting for you to act upon it, and any changes that you may undertake can unleash incredible revenue-generating opportunities for your business.